Short-distance production of three particles with large scattering length: Consistency with conformal predictions

-However, for fermion-dimer scattering the inhomogeneous term is not $\simeq p^2$ as in point-production, but instead suppressed like $\simeq p^{-2}$ at large momenta.
+For our calculations, with $\Im{E}=10^{-4}$ MeV, shown in \cref{fig:R3nWaves}, this instability is evident for energies lower than $E\simeq 10^{-2}$ MeV.
+To extract the correct low-energy behavior, the imaginary part of the energy $\epsilon$ must be tuned much more carefully and requires a much finer momentum mesh to achieve convergence than in the case of higher partial waves.\\ \\ However, for fermion-dimer scattering the inhomogeneous term is not $\simeq p^2$ as in point-production, but instead suppressed like $\simeq p^{-2}$ at large momenta.
 As a consequence, each term of the perturbative Borne series converges, which is not the case for point-production.
 This again highlights the role of the special driving term in the point-production Faddeev equation.
-Moreover, comparing the bosonic case, with a driving term scaling as $\simeq p^0$, to the fermionic case, where it scales as $\simeq p^2$, we find -- as expected -- that the bosonic case exhibits better convergence.

-In summary, we found differences in the convergence behavior of different partial waves in our point-production calculations, which can be traced back to the general structure of the three-body Faddeev equation, with particular emphasis on the role of the driving term.

-Referring again to \cref{fig:R3nWaves}, we now compare our EFT results with the conformal predictions for the first partial waves, namely \SW, \PW\text{ }and \DW-waves.
+Moreover, comparing the bosonic case, with a driving term scaling as $\simeq p^0$, to the fermionic case, where it scales as $\simeq p^2$, we find -- as expected -- that the bosonic case exhibits better convergence.\\ \\ In summary, we found differences in the convergence behavior of different partial waves in our point-production calculations, which can be traced back to the general structure of the three-body Faddeev equation, with particular emphasis on the role of the driving term.\\ Referring again to \cref{fig:R3nWaves}, we now compare our EFT results with the conformal predictions for the first partial waves, namely \SW, \PW\text{ }and \DW\ waves.
 For all three partial-wave channels the results for the point-production distribution agree reasonably well with these predictions.
 Of course this is as one would expect since the low energy regime $E\ll1/(ma^2)$ corresponds to the free limit $a\to0$ while the high energy regime $E\gg 1/(ma^2)$ corresponds to the unitary/conformal limit $|a|\to\infty$, noting that $r=0$~fm within pionless EFT at leading order.